XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/enact-global-freeze.md

 Keep in mind that while a token is frozen, it is still possible for the frozen token to be sent _directly to_ or _directly from_ the issuer, so you may still want to disable any systems you have that are configured to send such transactions, and you may want to track incoming transactions without processing them so that you can eventually process the legitimate ones.

-If you use a [hot wallet or operational address](issuing-and-operational-addresses.html), it has no special status compared to other users, so it also cannot send and receive the frozen tokens except when dealing directly with the issuer. <!-- STYLE_OVERRIDE: wallet, hot wallet>
+If you use a [hot wallet or operational address](issuing-and-operational-addresses.html), it has no special status compared to other users, so it also cannot send and receive the frozen tokens except when dealing directly with the issuer. <!-- STYLE_OVERRIDE: wallet, hot wallet -->

 If you use the [No Freeze setting](freezes.html#no-freeze) then the Global Freeze continues forever.
 If you want to resume issuing tokens, you must create a new account and start over from there.